Alpaca Therapy, Autism and Bees on Countryfile

 The Working Animals Compilation episode of Countryfile aired on our screens on Sunday 25 June 2017 on BBC One.
-This episode focused on how animals can help people with autism and other behavioural issues.
+This episode focused on how animals, such as alpacas, can help people with autism and other behavioural issues.

 Throughout 2017 Disabled Living are celebrating 120 years of delivering services.
 We will be celebrating our heritage, raising our profile and developing our services.
 What a tremendous achievement for a charity that was established to be kind to donkeys!